Understanding and Mitigating the Label Noise in Pre-training on Downstream Tasks: Acknowledgment and Disclaimer

+Masashi Sugiyama was supported by the Institute for AI and Beyond, UTokyo.
 In this paper, we generated some noisy pre-training images using ImageNet-1K to thoroughly study the noisy pre-training data.
 Such noisy data indeed could have malignant influence on downstream tasks, according to our findings.
 The only purpose of conducting this research is to study the noisy pre-training data, but not to claim their instability in real applications.
 Additionally, all the generated noisy images and our pre-trained models based on these data are for research purpose only, and will be released per request.

 \etocdepthtag.toc{appendix} \etocsettagdepth{chapter}{none} \etocsettagdepth{appendix}{subsection}